sameeMushtak/DoomsdayRuleTool/README.md

 # DoomsdayRuleTool
-Tool for training date determination calculations
+Tool for training date determination calculations.
+Response times and correctness of responses are stored in a csv file.